 The Playbook may be updated as additional states add their information, homeowners insurance markets evolve, and as states develop additional tools, data sources, mitigation programs, and market-stabilization approaches.

 As insurance markets continue to adjust and as capacity has begun to recover in some areas, regulators are monitoring how rising premiums and changing underwriting practices affect consumers’ access to meaningful insurance coverage that is affordable to buy and to use.
-The repercussions this Playbook seeks to address are: dramatically increasing premiums nationwide, and how many property/casualty (P/C) companies are writing fewer new homeowners insurance policies.
+The issues this Playbook seeks to address are: dramatically increasing premiums nationwide, and how many property/casualty (P/C) companies are writing fewer new homeowners insurance policies.
 Often, this results in consumers being unable to get insurance coverage at an affordable price.